youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 Specifically this project will look at a subset of these.

-Using the BS classes is as easy as passing a frame from a video or webcam to the `apply' method of the class and the algorithm will return a mask.
+Using the BS classes is as easy as passing a frame from a video or webcam to the `apply` method of the class and the algorithm will return a mask.

-How mask is created is depended upon the algorithm selected and the parameters used.
+How mask is created is dependent upon the algorithm selected and the parameters used.

 For example: